tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Definition</td>
 			<td>In a chosen serialization (RDF, XML Schema, etc.) the potentially multiple service access points (e.g., for different resolutions of an image) might be provided in a referenced or in a nested object.
 This property identifies one such access point.
-That is, each of potentially multiple values of hasServiceAccessPoint identifies a set of representation-dependent metadata using the properties defined under the Service Access Point Vocabulary of the Audubon Core Term List document.</td>
+That is, each of potentially multiple values of hasServiceAccessPoint identifies a set of representation-dependent metadata using the properties defined under the Service Access Point Vocabulary section of the Audubon Core Term List document.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>